 Worth a phone call!

-If your call center has challenges with consistency, process adherence and metrics that don’t seem to improve despite best efforts, then talk to an expert team within Nokia Motive® who has solved these issues for other customers.
+If your call center has challenges with consistency, process adherence and metrics that don’t seem to improve despite best efforts, then talk to an expert team within Nokia Customer Care who has solved these issues for other customers.
 We’re happy to share reference cases.

-Visit our website for more on Nokia Motive Service Management Platform
+Visit our website for more on our Nokia Service Management Platform

 Share your thoughts on this topic by replying below – or join the Twitter discussion with @nokianetworks using #CEM #CSPCX